clirdlf/ndsa.org/groups/standards-and-practices.md

 *Take me to the [Standards and Practices Interest Group Listserv](http://lists.clir.org/cgi-bin/wa?A0=NDSA-STANDARDS)!
 If you are already a member of this Interest Group, you can always access the listserv (including its archives) at that link.
 To join this Interest Group, please contact the coordinators.*

 ## Meetings
-  * As of February 2022, all three Interest Groups will be on a [rotating schedule](https://ndsa.org//2022/02/10/scheduling-changes-for-ndsa-interest-groups.html) with one per month to help members who have wanted to participate in multiple groups but didn't have the time for two or more calls a month.
+  * NDSA Interest Groups now meet on a [rotating schedule](https://ndsa.org//2022/02/10/scheduling-changes-for-ndsa-interest-groups.html) with one per month to help members who have wanted to participate in multiple groups but didn't have the time for two or more calls a month.
+  * All NDSA events can be found on the [NDSA Calendar](https://ndsa.org/about/calendar/)
-  * The meetings are held the second Monday of the months listed below at 1pm EST:
+  * The meetings for the Standards and Practices Interest Group are held the second Monday of the month at 1pm EST.  The 2023 dates are listed below:
-    * January 10th
+    * January 9th
-    * April 11th
+    * April 17th (date change)
-    * July 11th
+    * July 10th
-    * October 17th (date change)
+    * October 16th (date change)
   * Calendar invites are not sent out due to the changing nature of the membership list.
 We encourage you to create a recurring invite to your own calendar, using the information found in the meeting agenda/notes document linked below.

   * Call in information is available on the running [meeting agenda/notes document](https://docs.google.com/document/d/13mvPbJ3bNUDMyvuQHac0YryiRPEnwHQY7Tk_x_e3n4c/edit).

 <!--Current activities include: